28 June 2018

 Although Muncaster Castle is one and a half miles from Ravenglass railway station, there is an easy walk on peaceful tracks full of history to take you up the hill to the Castle gateway.
 Follow the signs to the Roman Bathhouse behind the play area then continue past the bathhouse and turn left at the next two junctions, following Eskdale Trail signs.
 The track climbs up through woodlands then fields to bring you out at the Castle entry booth.

 With stunning views, the Eskdale Trail is an eight mile cycling route from Dalegarth to Ravenglass.
 Catch the Ratty up the line and cycle down.
-Maps and details of the route can be found here.
+See our Eskdale Trail map and details of the route.

 This is a must try for all you advanced walkers.
 You can capture the whole Lake District and the Irish Sea with the tremendous views this route has to offer!
 Plan your route using an OS map and enjoy the adventure!

-Travelling on the Ratty is a big favourite for my family and there are walks for all ages from stations along its seven mile length.
+Travelling on the Ratty on the Ravengalss and Eskdale railway is a big favourite for my family and there are walks for all ages from stations along its seven mile length.
 Muncaster Fell, Blea Tarn and down to the stepping stones at St Catherine’s church are all favourites.
 The walks are so good that the legendary Wainwright himself wrote a ‘Walks from the Ratty’ book, available from Ravenglass and Dalegarth stations.
 Check out their walking pages.

 We also have a route from the Ravenglass and Eskdale Railway at Dalegarth, taking in some lovely paths, old and new which have recently been made more accessible through the Boot Riverside Access Project.